snwh/moka-icon-theme/README.md

 Moka is a stylized Linux desktop icon set.
 They are designed to be a clear, simple and consistent.

-Moka Icon Theme (it's icon assets) are licensed under a [Creative Commons Attribution-NoDerivatives 4.0](http://creativecommons.org/licenses/by-nd/4.0/legalcode) license.
-Sources for the icons are provided for your inspection and viewing pleasure.
+Moka Icon Theme (the icon assets and sources) are licensed under a [Creative Commons Attribution-NoDerivatives 4.0](http://creativecommons.org/licenses/by-nd/4.0/legalcode) license.

 Any bundled software is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3, or (at your option) any later version.

 ###Preamble

 If you find any bugs or issues with Moka or if you have a question, you can visit Moka's primary issue tracker on [GitHub](https://github.com/moka-project/moka-icon-theme/issues).
-Also you may submit icons I've missed or that you would like using this [form](http://goo.gl/39uPJU).
+Also you may submit icons I've missed or that you would like using this [form](http://mokaproject.com/requests/).

 ###Download

-Moka can be downloaded [here](http://www.mokaproject.com/moka-icon-theme/#download) for whatever you like.
+Moka can be downloaded [here](http://www.mokaproject.com/moka-icon-theme/#download).

 ###Getting the Source